nuxeo/nuxeo-ai/README.md

   </extension>
 ```

- _You must implement a function to turn the event into a stream `Record` and specify it in the `function` parameter._
+ Transforming an input Event into an output stream is done using a function specified by the `function` parameter.
+Functions are explained below.

 #### Functions